-When trying to open document the following error message appears:
+When trying to open a document the following error message appears:

 "The system cannot find the path specified."

-The error message described may occur because of some reasons:
+The error message described may occur because of several reasons:

 - An external drive was connected to the computer;